 Our descriptive panel has operated for over eight years and has provided objective flavour profiles for our industry partners.
 Each member of our panel has over 200 hours of training and testing experience.
 We've worked on fruit and vegetables, fish and seafood, meat and even toilet paper.

 The panel was established in 2015 and uses unique methodology to gain consumer insights into consumer goods.
 For example, we recently completed an exploratory analysis of various iced coffee currently available in Melbourne.

-One of our largest assets is the CASS Consumer Database, listing around 500 members.
+One of our largest assets is the CASS Consumer Database, which lists around 500 members.
 Our diverse panellists are always eager to assist in our latest research projects.

 Australia’s increasing export activity with Asia highlights a growing need for strong consumer insight into that market, with dairy consumption trends being of particular interest.

 CASS has established strong collaborative links with research institutes throughout Asia (specifically China and Thailand) and aims to form more in the future.

 Children’s consumption behaviours tend to differ from adults'.
 Their lack of full cognitive development can make the assessment of a child’s sensory perceptions difficult.

 Our researchers thrive on the challenge of determining what attributes influence children’s food choices and sensory sensitivities.